Staff Profile

 I am a sociologist and I am fascinated by bodies, identities, and power.
 I am interested in embodied practices, bodily processes, and products used to embellish, invigorate, and manage bodies and selves.
 Intersecting identities and enduring inequalities are central to my thinking.

 My BA (in Religious Studies), MA (in Religion, Culture & Society) and PhD (in Sociology) are all from Lancaster University.
-Before starting at York St John University in 2018, I worked for ten years at Smith College USA, where I was a tenured Associate Professor in Sociology.
+Before starting at York St John University in 2018, I worked for 10 years at Smith College USA, where I was a tenured Associate Professor in Sociology.
 I was also briefly an Honorary Visiting Fellow and a Research Fellow in Sociology at the University of York.

 I am keen to supervise qualitative PhD research pertaining to gender, the body, health and wellbeing, and medical education.